Connect with a certified trainer for free

 Symptoms of myofascial neck pain vary but often include

-Your doctor may assess your posture which is often abnormal in myofascial pain syndromes.
+Your doctor may assess your posture to determine the most effective myofascial pain treatment options.

 When to see a doctor

-Your doctor will perform a physical examination evaluating your range of motion, strength, sensation and reflexes in your arms..
-He or she may look for tender areas around the muscles of your neck and upper back referred to as trigger points.
-X-Rays and MRI scans may be ordered in rare circumstances to make sure you do not have a more serious condition but are usually not necessary.
-If you experience symptoms of a spinal strain injury that don’t resolve after a week or if it prevents you from doing your normal activities, you should see your doctor.
+Your doctor will perform a physical examination evaluating your range of motion, strength, sensation, and reflexes in your arms.
+They may look for tender areas around your neck and upper back muscles, which are referred to as trigger points.
+In rare circumstances, X-rays and MRI scans may be ordered to ensure you do not have a more serious condition, but they are usually unnecessary.
+If you experience symptoms of a spinal strain injury that don’t resolve after a week or if it prevents you from doing your normal activities, you should see your doctor to find out myofascial pain treatment options.
 You should also seek medical treatment if you experience radiating arm or leg pain, as these symptoms may suggest nerve damage.
 Usually, a diagnosis can be made by taking a medical history and conducting a physical examination.
 Your doctor will want to examine your back and look for signs of a strain, such as inflammation and tenderness.

 Non-operative treatment

-Treatment of myofascial pain usually involves non-surgical measures to allow injured muscles to heal properly.
+Myofascial pain treatment usually involves non-surgical measures to allow injured muscles to heal properly.
 Conservative treatments include:

-- Rest from activities and sports that place strain on the back – also reducing the time spent at a computer can also help
+1. Rest from activities and sports that strain the back – reducing the time spent at a computer can also help.

-- Physical therapy uses exercise and modalities to restore balance to the muscles and surrounding tissue areas.
+5. Physical therapy uses exercise and modalities to restore muscle and surrounding tissue balance.
 Therapists focus on targeted stretching and strengthening of affected muscles to correct the mechanical and postural deficiencies that may be causing or exacerbating the problem.
-Modalities including myofascial release, massage, ultrasound, and phonophoresis, along with an exercise program are aimed to decrease pain and prevent further injury.
+Modalities, including myofascial release, massage, ultrasound, and phonophoresis, and an exercise program aim to decrease pain and prevent further injury.

 Try these exercises to help address your condition: